 The competitive world of foreign exchange business and new regulatory environment, have created an increasing pressure on MSB and exchange bureaus to conform to new government and banking regulations to deploy automated record keeping software systems.

 CurrencyXchanger was designed with the help of industry specialists with robust features to meet all these challenges, and enable foreign exchange companies like yours to become compliant with such regulations.
 If you are new to this business or would like to learn about the regulations, feel free to contact us and we will guide you in the right direction.

-Some banks have a slightly different risk assessment matrix but they all share some common properties.
-These are some of the issues that could influence the bank's decision one way or another:
+Every bank has a different way of evaluating their customers, but most share some common criteria.
+These are some of the issues that could influence the bank's decision:

-- Computerized AML Compliant Record Keeping System (the system that you are using must be compliant with regulations).
-MSBs that are using manual record-keeping system will have a very difficult time to keep their accounts operational.
-It is only a matter of time before the authorities will find you and put your business out of commission.
+Computerized AML Compliant Record Keeping System (the system that you are using must be compliant with regulations).
+MSBs that are using manual record-keeping system will have a zero chance to keep their accounts.

 CurrencyXchanger has provisions for AML compliance that can be configured for different countries based on the local laws.
 The preference setting allows different thresholds to be set for different transactions.
 Furthermore, the managers can configure the software to stop the user from continuing a transaction or simply allowing them to continue.